firebase/firebase-tools/README.md

 ```shell
 npm install -g firebase-tools
 ```
+This will install the globally accessible command `firebase`
 ## Commands
-The `--help` or `-h` options list the available commands and their optional parameters:
+The command `firebase --help` lists the available commands and their optional parameters:

 ```shell
 Firebase Command Line Tools